Article about sensing psychic vibrations using psychometry by Craig Hamilton-Parker.

-This is an extract from my book Psychic School.
-It will teach you the basics of giving psychic readings and mediumship.
+This is an extract from my book Psychic School about Sensing Psychic Vibrations.
+It will also teach you the basics of giving psychic readings and mediumship.
 This article shows you how you can use psychometry as a stepping stone to medium and psychic readings.
 It shows how sensing psychic vibrations in places and objects will enhance your skills at giving readings.

 It is said that the birds never sing at the former Nazi extermination camps of Belsen, Dachau, and Auschwitz.
 God’s creatures know that these places “smell of death” and are filled with the dark vibrations of the past.
 Intuitively knowing that a place is dangerous has survival value.
 This instinct has been passed on to us by our archaic ancestors.
 Not only can we sense fear from bad places but we are also aware of benign and helpful vibrations.
 When we enter a place of worship there is a feeling of holiness from the centuries of worship that is imprinted into the structure of the building.
 Similarly the vibrations at an amusement park will buzz with excitement and a theatre will be infused with the emotional energy left behind by audiences.
 The impressions we get are more than what our senses tell us: there is something “in the air.”